Astros' Greinke beats Royals for 1st time, makes history | Devdiscourse

 Zack Greinke pitched six strong innings to become the 19th pitcher to defeat all 30 major league teams, as the Houston Astros beat the Kansas City Royals 6-1 Saturday night.
 Kyle Tucker had four hits, including the go-ahead single in the sixth inning for the Astros.

-Houston (97-53) saw its magic number to clinch the American League West reduced to six, pending Oakland's game at Texas later Saturday.
-Houston came into the day with a 7 1/2-game lead over the A's.
+Houston (97-53) saw its magic number to clinch the American League West reduced to six.
+Oakland beat Texas later Saturday, but Houston maintained a 7 1/2-game lead over the A's.
 Greinke (16-5) allowed one run on six hits.
 The former Royals first-round pick (sixth overall) in 2002 struck out seven and didn't walk anyone.
 He is the third Astro to reach 16 wins this season.

 Mike Montgomery (3-9) took the loss.
 He gave up two runs on five hits in five-plus innings.
 He struck out one and walked five.
 The Royals opened the scoring in the third inning, as Whit Merrifield drove home Nicky Lopez with an RBI double to the wall in left-center.
 Lopez was originally ruled out at the plate, but the call was reversed after the Royals challenged.
 Merrifield went to third on the throw and was there with no outs, but Greinke retired the next three hitters and stranded him.